kydzoster/Olympia-Gym/README.md

 #### COLOR SCHEME

-- The main colour for website is Yellow and Black as they are Olympia Gym colours. background colour is linear-gradient, to give a website better aesthetics colour wise (subjective view).
+- The main colour for the website is Yellow and Black as they are Olympia Gym colours.
+The background colour is linear-gradient, to give a website a better aesthetics colour wise (subjective view).

 #### MOCKUPS